GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

     :header: "Context Handling Method", "Brief Description"
     :widths: 45, 55

-    "GPA_OpenContext", "Opens the counters in the specified context for reading."
+    "GpaOpenContext", "Opens the counters in the specified context for reading."
-    "GPA_CloseContext", "Closes the counters in the specified context."
+    "GpaCloseContext", "Closes the counters in the specified context."

-When calling GPA_OpenContext, the type of the supplied ``pContext`` is different depending on which API is being used.
-See the table below for the required type which should be passed to GPA_OpenContext:
+When calling GpaOpenContext, the type of the supplied ``context`` is different depending on which API is being used.
+See the table below for the required type which should be passed to GpaOpenContext:

 .. csv-table::
-    :header: "API", "GPA_OpenContext ``pContext`` Parameter Type"
+    :header: "API", "GpaOpenContext ``context`` Parameter Type"
     :widths: 45, 55

-    "Vulkan", "| ``GPA_vkContextOpenInfo*``
+    "Vulkan", "| ``GpaVkContextOpenInfo*``
-    | (defined in GPUPerfAPI-Vk.h)"
+    | (defined in gpu_perf_api_vk.h)"
     "DirectX 12", "| ``ID3D12Device*``"
     "DirectX 11", "| ``ID3D11Device*``"
     "OpenGL", "| Windows: ``HGLRC``